-The challenge is, most of us have an easier time coming up with individual actions we can take, such as personal lifestyle choices that feel positive and manageable, but which are incommensurate with the global problems we face.
-Our culture emphasizes individualism and consumerism to the extent that most people have trouble imagining what collective solutions might look like, how feasible they would be, or what impact they could have..
+The challenge is, most of us have an easier time coming up with individual actions we can take, such as personal lifestyle choices that feel positive and manageable, but these actions are incommensurate with the global problems we face.
+Our culture emphasizes individualism and consumerism to the extent that most people have trouble imagining what collective solutions might look like, how feasible they would be or what impact they could have.
 So how do we slide the public along the engagement continuum to help them participate in more meaningful action on these issues?
 (Amel, E., Manning, C., Scott, B. Koger, S., Science 2017)

 Building Familiarity With Solutions At A Community Level